Triadai/auth0-start-sample/README.md

 ## Introduction

 We deploy Auth0 to the cloud but we also distribute as an appliance (a virtual machine).
-We saw in few took the idea from other appliances and here we are sharing our setup.
+We took the idea from other appliances and here we are sharing our setup.

 __This guide is only for ubuntu server__.